What is an individual income tax return - IR3?

 - an estate, trust or partnership.

-You also need to complete an individual tax return if you:
+Reasons you may need to complete an individual income tax return

 - changed your balance date partway through the year